-- 1) A debt instrument that has been identified as having a low credit risk at the date of the financial statements (debt instruments in the stage1). - 2) Other financial instruments Credit risk at the reporting date has not increased significantly since the initial recognition (debt instruments in the stage1).
+- 1) A debt instrument that has been identified as having a low credit risk at the date of the financial statements (debt instruments at stage1). - 2) Other financial instruments Credit risk at the reporting date has not increased significantly since the initial recognition (debt instruments at stage1).

-The Bank considers the expected credit losses to be a probable probability estimate of the expected credit losses, which are measured as follows:
+The Bank considers the expected credit losses to be a weighted probability estimate of the expected credit losses, which are measured as follows: